mgifford/EHRCON25-Barcelona/README.md

-# Amsterdam Food and Drink for OSS Europe
+# OSS Europe Amsterdam Food

-A community-curated list of food, drinks, and hangout spots near RAI Amsterdam for Open Source Summit Europe attendees.
+A community-curated list of places to eat, drink, and hang out while in Amsterdam for Open Source Summit Europe.

-Add your picks with a pull request or open an issue.
+*Travel times from RAI are rough estimates and can shift with traffic or transit schedules.
+Double-check on Google Maps or the 9292 transit app (9292.nl) before you head out.*

 ---